-Plant species data were collected in a sub-set of the Primary Sampling Units (PSU) monitored since 2009 (Heffernan et al. 2009).
+Plant species data were collected in a sub-set of the Primary Sampling Units (PSU) outlined in 2007 (Philippi 2007) and monitored since 2009 (Heffernan et al. 2009).
+Additional areas within the footprint of the DECOMP Physical Model (PSU DPM, between WCA3AS and WCA3B), downstream of the raised section (accomplished and planned) of Tamiami Trail (PSU 513 and Blue Shanty Area in northern ENP) were also sampled (Fig. 9 in Section 1).
 Prior to beginning vegetation sampling, we generated locations for a number of sampling site clusters dispersed randomly within each PSU.
 A cluster is the group of 1 m x 1 m sampling plots placed together at certain distance.
 Each cluster consisted of a pivot plot and two plots randomly placed at 3 to 35 meters from the central plot in two cardinal directions, North and East.
-For each PSU, a total of 80 clusters were generated, of which 45 clusters were randomly selected for field sampling.
+For each PSU, a total of 80 clusters were generated.
+In the first two years, an effort to sample the sites in each cluster was made.
+However, in next three years, out of 80 clusters, 45 clusters were randomly selected for field sampling.
 After selecting the clusters, the plot coordinates were exported to Google Earth for visual analysis of their position in the landscape.
 Specifically, the location of sampling plots in relation to the landscape features and their accessibility by air boat were visually assessed on the map.
 When a cluster was found positioned on tree islands, levees, outside PSU boundary, or was otherwise inaccessible via airboat, the clusters were dropped from the sampling cohort, and a replacement cluster was randomly selected from the remaining clusters.
 Later, a tentative airboat route was created on the map.
 Preexisting airboat trails were included in the route wherever possible to reach the study sites.

 In the field, the predetermined positions of sampling plots were located using Garmin GPS-62S with an accuracy of 2-3 m.
 Within each sampling plot, all submerged, floating and emergent vascular plants were identified, and their respective percent cover recorded to the nearest 5% (e.g. 5, 10, 15, 20, 25, etc.).
+In some PSUs, the species cover was estimated using a Braun-Blanquet scale (1 = 1-5%, 2 = 5-25%, 3 = 25-50%, 4 = 50-75%, 5 = 75=95%, and 6 = 95-100%).
 Three water depth measurements were also recorded within each plot.
 In addition, if sawgrass was present within the plot, its height above the soil was measured.
 Finally, within the central plot of each cluster, soil depth was recorded.
 To measure the soil depth within the plot, a probe was driven into the soil until bedrock was reached and the length of the probe remaining above the soil measured.
 Later, the measured probe length was subtracted from the known length of the probe in order to calculate soil depth by difference.